christophe-gouel/RECS/README.md

 6. You can test your installation by running RECS demonstration files by typing `recsdemos`.
 You can also access RECS documentation in MATLAB by typing `doc`.

-### Install on Linux and Mac
+### Install Python dependencies

-Python 2.7.X and the following packages are required:
+Python 2.7.X and the following packages are required on Linux and Mac, and on Windows when installing from source:

 * [Python 2.7.X](http://www.python.org/download/).
 Python is preinstalled on Linux and Mac, but you should check the version number.